-You can search for E-Resources using the Library for Online Programmes you can search by keyword, title or other details using our multi-source Discover platform or see further search options using the left menu 'Quick Search' or search further resource types (Theses, Data, Legal resources) or individual platforms under the E-Resources area of the site.
+You can search E-Resources using the Library for Online Programmes by keyword, title or other details using our multi-source DISCOVER platform, also see further resource types (Theses, Data, Legal resources) or individual platforms under the E-Resources area of the site.

-- You can also check if a specific E-Journal article is available using the 'Go to an article' tool shown in the left menu of the library for online programmes, this tool requires the full article citation (journal, volume, issue, start page, year of publication): http://libguides.liv.ac.uk/onlineprogrammes
+- You can check if a specific E-Journal article is available using the 'Go to an article' tool shown in the E-Journals page of the Library for Online Programmes, this tool requires the full article citation (journal, volume, issue, start page, year of publication): http://libguides.liv.ac.uk/onlineprogrammes/ejournals

-- You can try to search for the article or WWW published report by title using Google Scholar (see left menu 'Quick Search' or the large Scholar search bar shown on the homepage of the library for online programmes).
+- You can try to search for the article or WWW published report by title using Google Scholar on the homepage of the Library for Online Programmes.

-- You can try to search for items by title/ keyword in the left menu of the library for online programmes (Quick Search) using other multi-source platforms such as Web of Knowledge, SCOPUS, Google Scholar, Google document search options or Legal platforms such as Lexis, WestLaw UK and WestLaw International.
+- You can try to search for items by title/keyword from the Library for Online Programmes homepage using other multi-source platforms such as Web of Science, SCOPUS, Google Scholar, Google document search options or Legal platforms such as Lexis and WestLaw.

 - You can also use further tools under the E-Resources page, including Data, Legal and other resource types: http://libguides.liv.ac.uk/onlineprogrammes/eresources

 Please also see the guideline How to Locate E-Resources.

 If your required resource is not available via the University of Liverpool Library